 Went to Nairobi National Museum where we observed dried birds, various animals, the early man and cultural activities.

-Left for parliament but it was a busy time so we went for early lunch at the stomach clinic
+Left for parliament but it was a busy time so we went for

 Came back and went to the parliament when the debate was going on.
 Pupils learnt the proceedings in the new parliament.